terminological/r6-generator/README.md

 by Java developers, rather than allowing access to arbitrary Java code from R.
-The ultimate aim of this plugin to allow Java developers to provide a simple API for a Java library, package it using Java's standard dependency management system Maven, push it to github, invoke continuous integration frameworks using Github workflows, and for the Java code to become seamlessly available as an R package, with a minimal amount of fuss.
+The ultimate aim of this plugin to allow Java developers to provide a simple API for a Java library, package it using Java's standard dependency management system Maven, push it to Github, invoke continuous integration frameworks using Github workflows, and for the Java code to become seamlessly available as an R package, with a minimal amount of fuss.
 We try to generate robust R packages directly from Java code which are ready for deployment to the 'r-universe' or